-Old Navy Active Face Masks
+Old Navy Active Face Masks (limited availability)

 These breathable 3 layer face masks with nose wire fit well, have adjustable ear loops, are comfortable, and affordable.
 The adult version fit my husband and me without alteration, but Elizabeth needed a little adjustment to make the child ones small enough to fit well.

 - Pros: Inexpensive and easy to get, fit well, and more breathable than other face masks

 - Cons: Only comes in adult or kid sizes which may not fit every face